VEuPathDB/StaticContent/index.md

 layout: default
 title: Home
 nav_order: 1
-description: >-
-  Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages.
+description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 permalink: /
-published: true
 ---

 # Focus on writing good documentation